 If you are in a trucking accident involving this type of vehicle, in the past it may have been difficult to secure compensation for your injuries.
-The truck carrier may have claimed that as an independent contractor, their driver was not their responsibility and they could not be held liable for any injuries the driver caused.
-Similarly, they could also claim they were not responsible for leased trucks.
+The truck carrier may have claimed that since the driver was an independent contractor, the company could not be held liable for any injuries the driver caused.
+Similarly, the carrier could also claim it was not responsible for damage caused by leased trucks.

 Many courts, however, have developed the theory of “logo liability.”
 Under this theory, trucks with a mandatory carrier logo on the truck operate with the understanding that the driver is an employee for the purposes of the transport and that the truck carrier is responsible for the cargo and the truck, regardless of the leasing and ownership status of all components.
 In theory, this should make it easier to seek compensation if you have been injured in a trucking accident.

 In practice, of course, it is not always that simple.
 The logic behind logo liability has been challenged and is not used equally across all states.
 Whether someone who has been in a truck accident can employ logo liability in a claim depends partly on the location of the accident.
 First, let us explore how logo liability came about.

 An automobile accident involves one or more drivers.
 They are usually driving their own cars, or perhaps a rented car.
 In any case, if they were involved in an accident, any costs for which they are responsible are paid for by their liability insurance, which all automobile drivers are supposed to maintain.